-1. First - pack safe.
+1. Pack safe.
 Keep the center of gravity of your bike in mind and make sure the heavy items are low down, below the COV of your bike.
 Hard luggage is nice to have but not essential - soft luggage or throw-over panniers can be just as effective (lockability is nice though).
 Even up the balance on each side of the bike - don't put all the heavy stuff in one saddlebag!
 Consider a sissy bar or backrest for additional storage - sissy bar bags hold a lot of space, but do catch wind and will slow you down, and reduce your fuel mileage.
 But they are handy to carry a lot of space, especially two-up.
 If you are traveling solo, pack your gear so it acts as a backrest to support your lower back.

-2. Make sure nothing is touching the exhausts, that baggage can't shift in transit - remember, if anything falls off it will be while you are in motion.
+2. Make sure nothing is touching the exhausts.
+Baggage can't shift in transit - remember, if anything falls off it will be while you are in motion.
 Use the most effective ratchet straps you can find, and use bungees or cargo nets to secure the load and carry additional items on top for easy access.
 Don't shove everything you think you'll need into a backpack, and remember it is inadvisable to strap materials to your handlebars, no matter what a romantic image that evokes - both will affect handling, and not in a good way.

 3. Pack light.
 Space is limited so be efficient and don't fill up every available space.
 Seasoned motorcycle campers overwhelmingly pack light and trim luggage down to the minimum.
 Don't forget you can buy stuff along the way.